SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_mode/readme.md

 ## Purpose/Scope

-This application measures the throughput in both AP and Station mode and shows how to configure the SiWx91x in concurrent mode, that is, in both Wi-Fi Station mode (STA instance) and Access Point mode (SoftAP instance).
+This application measures the throughput in both AP and Station mode and shows how to configure the SiWx91x in concurrent mode, i.e., in both Wi-Fi Station mode (STA instance) and Access Point mode (SoftAP instance).
 In this application, the SiWx91x's STA instance gets connected to a wireless Access Point and gets an IP address.

 ## Prerequisites/Setup Requirements